Updated March 2023

 Beyond buying reviews outright, bribing your customers also goes against Google's guidelines - they don't allow you to offer rewards in exchange for reviews and it's prohibited as a conflict of interest.
 Companies offering incentives such as a free dinner, an all-expense-paid trip or money for positive reviews on Google are ignoring a key fact: that their business is not generating genuine positive reviews of its own accord.

-You really don't need to buy reviews.
-If you've got money to invest in boosting your reputation online, then you should be investing in reputation management tech.
-It's not only ethical, it will supercharge your review campaigns and have the 5-star reviews rolling in.
-Google can detect fake reviews so it's not even worth risking your:
+You really don't need to buy reviews on Google though.
+If you've got money to invest in boosting your reputation online, then you should be investing in review generation.
+It's not only ethical, it will supercharge your reviews and keep the 5-star reviews rolling in.

 If you buy positive Google reviews, they're fake

-How to boost your online reputation (without paying for it unethically)
+How to boost your online reviews (without paying for them unethically)

-Try these 3 hacks if you want positive Google reviews that will have customers banging down the door of your business.
+Try these 3 alternatives if you want to ramp up your positive Google reviews (and build your online reputation):

 - Once they've made their purchase